 Read more about the scholarships and awards we fund in our branch communities.

 The CU Succeed Youth Bursary was established in 2016 by the Ontario Credit Union Foundation.
-YNCU supports the Ontario Credit Union Foundation which has awarded $286,000 to 191 students through the bursary program.
+YNCU supports the Ontario Credit Union Foundation which has awarded $536,000 to 407 students through the bursary program.
 The bursary is open to resident Ontario post-secondary students in need of financial assistance for academic, technological, or vocational training.
-The bursary will be awarded based primarily on two criteria –demonstrated financial need, and community involvement.
+The bursary will be awarded based on two criteria –demonstrated financial need, and community involvement.
+Accepting applications every year from April 30 – June 30.

-The Community First Good Neighbour Award, valued at $1,000, will be provided to a first-year business student demonstrating scholastic achievement as well as demonstrated community involvement in the Algoma District.
+The YNCU Good Neighbour Award, valued at $1,000, will be provided to a first-year business student demonstrating scholastic achievement as well as demonstrated community involvement in the Algoma District.

-Your Neighbourhood Credit Union Award, valued at up to $1,000, will be provided annually to a full-time undergraduate student enrolled in Year Two, Three, or Four of any program in the Faculty of Arts.
+YNCU Award, valued at up to $1,000, will be provided annually to a full-time undergraduate student enrolled in Year Two, Three, or Four of any program in the Faculty of Arts.
 Selection will be based on academic excellence (minimum 75% cumulative average), as well as demonstrated community involvement in the Region of Waterloo.
 Interested students should submit an application by February 15.
-This fund is made possible by a donation from Your Neighbourhood Credit Union.